guaix-ucm/rgblues/README.md

       G_BP-G_RP < 2.0 interval.
 This file will typically contain more stars than the `rgbsearch_15m.csv` selection.

-  The three CSV files provide the same 10 parameters:
+  The three CSV files provide the same 11 columns:

+    - `number`: consecutive number of the star in each CSV file
     - `source_id`: identification in EDR3
     - `ra`: right ascension (from EDR3)
     - `dec`: declination (from EDR3)